yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Moreover, synchronization does not need to be instantaneous, e.g. protection keys can be distributed a few minutes or hours in advance of their rollover.
+In such scenarios, each cluster member MUST be able to accept tickets protected with a new version of the protection key, even while it is still using an old version to generate keys.
+This ensures that a client that receives a "new" ticket does not next hit a cluster member that still rejects this ticket.

 Misconfiguration can lead to the server's clock being off by a large amount of time.
 Therefore we RECOMMEND